hxwork/FINet_Pytorch/README.md

-# [AAAI 2022] OMNet: Learning Overlapping Mask for Partial-to-Partial Point Cloud Registration
+# [AAAI 2022] FINet: Dual Branches Feature Interaction for Partial-to-Partial Point Cloud Registration

 This is the Pytorch implementation of our AAAI2022 paper [FINet](https://arxiv.org/pdf/2106.03479.pdf).
 For our MegEngine implementation, please refer to [this repo](https://github.com/MegEngine/FINet).